-Cancellation policy: If you need to cancel the clinical placement after your fee is paid, your money will be returned after taking a 10% administration fee only if a valid medical or family emergency reason is provided.
+Cancellation policy: If you need to cancel the clinical placement after your fee is paid, your money will be returned after taking a 10% administration fee only if a valid medical or family emergency reason is provided or if you are unable to acquire VISA in time.
 Given the enormous amount of volunteer time and effort that is taken to organize these clinical placements, we strongly discourage cancelling.